Roman brick

 Roman bricks in the Jewry Wall, Leicester.
 The 20th-century bracing arch in the background utilises modern bricks.

 Roman brick is a type of brick used in ancient Roman architecture and spread by the Romans to the lands they conquered, or a modern adaptation inspired by the ancient prototypes.
 Both types are characteristically longer and flatter than standard modern bricks.

 History

 Ancient

 The Romans only developed fired clay bricks under the Empire, but had previously used mudbrick, dried only by the sun and therefore much weaker and only suitable for smaller buildings.
 Development began under Augustus, using techniques developed by the Greeks, who had been using fired bricks much longer, and the earliest dated building in Rome to make use of fired brick is the Theatre of Marcellus, completed in 13 BC.
-The process of drying bricks in a kiln made it so these bricks would not have cracks in them when they dried.
+The process of drying bricks in a kiln prevented them from cracking when they dried.
 The mudbrick took a very long time to dry and limited brick creation to certain seasons.
-The fire dried brick allowed the brick production to increase significantly, which created a mass production of bricks in Rome.
+The fired bricks allowed brick production to greatly increase, generating mass production of bricks in Rome.